 The curriculum is built upon the knowledge base of the social work profession and its values and principles.
-It also draws upon theoretical and empirical knowledge from related disciplines that are helpful in the formulation, analysis, and solution of social problems.
-Particular instruction focuses on theory building and assessment, research methods, social work education, critical analysis and assessment of social problems, social welfare policy and social work practice models/perspectives, and knowledge development in a substantive area of interest.
+It also theoretical and empirical draws upon knowledge from related disciplines that are helpful in the formulation, analysis, and solution of social problems.
+Particular instruction focuses on theory building and assessment, research methods, social work education, critical analysis and assessment of social problems, social welfare social policy and work practice models/ perspectives, and knowledge development in a substantive area of interest.